bahmutov/cypress-examples/docs/recipes/input-element-value.md

 # Input element value

+📺 Watch this recipe explained in [Input Element Value](https://youtu.be/1gmudzqQWFg).

 ## Regular HTML elements with text

 To get the text of an element, you invoke the `text()` method provided by jQuery.